Paschke duality and assembly maps: Introduction and statements

 \subsubsection{A common domain for $K^{G,\An}_\bC$ and $K^{G,\cX}_\bC$}

-By now, the functors $K^{G,\An}_{\bC}$ and $K^{G,\cX}_\bC$ cannot be compared.
-They are invariants of different objects: $G$-locally compact Hausdorff spaces on the one hand{,} and $G$-uniform bornological coarse spaces on the other hand.
-In Definition~\ref{qreoighwoefewqffqewffewfq} we introduce the category $G\UBC^\scale$ of scaled $G$-uniform bornological coarse spaces which by definition, comes with forgetful functors $\iota^\scale$ to $G$-uniform bornological coarse spaces and $\iota^\topp$ to $G$-locally compact Hausdorff spaces.
-Equipping a $G$-simplicial complex with the spherical metric on its simplices and a canonical scale induces the upper part of the following diagram, where $G\Simpl_{\mathrm{fin}}^\proper$ denotes the category of $G$-finite simplicial complexes with finite stabilizers and equivariant proper simplicial maps.
+By now, the functors $K^{G,\An}_{\bC}$ and $K^{G,\cX}_\bC$ can not be compared.
+They are invariants of different objects: locally compact Hausdorff $G$-spaces on the one hand{,} and $G$-uniform bornological coarse spaces on the other hand.
+In order to compare their domains we consider the functor from \eqref{q3oigfherqoifqrfvffqwefqeeqwfqeeqwfqefqefeeqfeqfewffefqewqewfqfqewf}.
+It is uniquely characterized by the equalities

+for all $X$ in $G\UBC$, where the $C^{*}$-algebra $C_{0}(X)$ on the left-hand side consists of the bounded uniformly continuous functions which become arbitrary small outside of sufficiently large bounded subsets.
+The symbol $C_{0}(\iota^{\topp}(X))$ has the usual meaning.

+We let $G\Simpl_{\mathrm{fin}}^\proper$ denote the category of $G$-finite $G$-simplicial complexes with finite stabilizers and equivariant proper simplicial maps.
+Equipping $G$-simplicial complexes with the spherical path metric provides a functor

 We can summarize our first main result, slightly informally, by the following diagram.